remotework1/LavondaTalbertIT1025/Lab7/readme.md

 ##### i.
 The shark class methods are functions that are indented under the words class shark.
 These two functions are one for swimming and one for being awesome.
 The argument to these 2 functions is the word self that reference the objects in this class.

+##### ii.
+A constructor's purpose is to initiate data.
+It runs as soon as an object of a class is formed by a computer process.